Last Updated on February 7, 2022 by Editorial Staff

 1) Errors in the Hard Drive

 Nothing is invincible – including your hard drive.
 A faulty hard drive can cause your PC to run into a host of issues.
-Remember to always back up your valuable data regularly, and check your drive for problems as well using the built-in utilities.
-Scandisk and Chkdsk are one of many tools you can easily use to check your drive.
+Remember to always back up your valuable data regularly, and check your drive for problems using the built-in utilities.
+Scandisk and Chkdsk are some of the many tools you can easily use to check your drive.
 You can find Scandisk in the properties of your drive, while to run Chkdsk, you can use Command Prompt.

 - To find and fix errors, enter “chkdsk d: /f /r /x”.”
-Here, you can replace d: with any drive letter.
+Here, you can replace d: with your drive letter.

 If your laptop is running slow and there are other hard drive issues, TestDisk, Seagate SeaTools, and HDD Health are some helpful tools you can use.
 HDD Health shows statistics for the physical state of your hard drive, e.g. its general fitness, temperature, and so on.

 In the end, run the Defrag tool from the drive’s properties to ensure your data’s best arrangement.
-If these tools show errors in the physical state of your drive, consider replacing it.
+If these tools show errors in your drive’s hardware, consider replacing the drive.

 2) Look for Malware and Viruses

 You might think your security program easily nails down viruses, but you may be surprised!
-If your laptop is running slow, check for an infection.
-Even with active antivirus programs, some sneak into your computer through unverified downloads, bad links, or hitch a ride with portable storage devices.
+If your laptop is running slow, scan it for possible viruses or malware.
+Even with active antivirus programs, some viruses sneak into your computer through unverified downloads, bad links, or hitch a ride with portable storage devices.
 Think back – perhaps you used someone else’s memory stick in a hurry, or downloaded a program from an unauthorized uploader.

 3) Reduce the Number of Startup Apps